Groundswell NZ: Golf balls at Fieldays

+'Quit Paris' campaign

+Groundswell intensified its campaign to have New Zealand leave the Paris Agreement by erecting roadside signs in July 2025.
+More than 30 signs with the message "The Paris Agreement is destroying us" were ordered by farmers and landowners with properties along State Highway One in the South Island, while signs were also erected along State Highways Two and Three in the North Island.

 Issues and controversies

 Allegations of racism and misogyny

 Groundswell NZ has attracted criticism for alleged racism and misogyny after several participants in its Howl of a Protests rallies carried racist and misogynistic messages.
 In response, co-founder McKenzie disavowed the offensive signs as unrepresentative of farmers' views.
 In response to the negative publicity, the group published a list of acceptable signage on its website prior to the Mother of All Protests campaign in November 2021.

 On 16 November 2021, Groundswell's Hamilton organiser and Waikato dairy co-op Tatua director Ross Townshend drew controversy after he made an offensive social media post disparaging Foreign Minister Nanaia Mahuta.
 Townshend's actions were condemned by Groundswell co-founder Paterson, who reiterated that Groundswell was not a racist organisation and did not support his views.
 Townshend was all relieved of his role as the organisation's Hamilton organiser.
 In addition, Townshend resigned from Tatua.
 The company's chairman Stephen Allan also condemned Townshend's actions and issued a personal apology to Mahuta.

 On 18 November 2021, Economic and Regional Development Minister Stuart Nash claimed that Groundswell NZ's website promoted racism and vaccine hesitancy in response to a question by ACT Member of Parliament Mark Cameron.
 In response, Groundswell co-founder McKenzie rejected allegations that the group was racist or anti-vax, emphasizing that he and Paterson were fully vaccinated against COVID-19.
 McKenzie added that the group had accepted the resignation of Groundswell member and Tatua director Ross Townshend for posting an offensive social media post of Mahuta.
 McKenzie also stated that the group regularly removed racist and anti-vaccine content from their social media accounts.

-On 12 December, McKenzie and Paterson publicly distanced themselves from racist participants at Groundswell rallies during an interview with TVNZ journalist John Campbell on the 1 News current affairs programme "Special: Anger, Anxiety & Us."
+On 12 December, McKenzie and Paterson publicly distanced themselves from racist participants at Groundswell rallies during an interview with TVNZ journalist John Campbell on the 1News current affairs programme "Special: Anger, Anxiety & Us."
 The co-founders reiterated that the organisation was against Government over-regulation of farming and stated that participants who had attended Groundswell protests with racist and abusive signs attacking Māori and Prime Minister Ardern were not part of Groundswell.
 The pair also denied that they and their organisation were climate change deniers, with Paterson stating that climate change was happening while McKenzie acknowledging that they had difficult in checking people out in a nationwide movement.